Ehsan Elahi Zaheer

 Ehsan Elahi Zaheer (احسان الہی ظہیر c.
 31 May 1945 – 30 March 1987) was a Pakistani Islamic scholar who was the founder of Jamiat Ahle Hadith.

-He died from an assassin's bomb blast in 1987.
-He was taken to Riyadh, Saudi Arabia in an injured condition.
+Zaheer was severely injured from an assassin's bomb blast in 1987.
+He was taken for treatment to Riyadh, Saudi Arabia on the orders of King Fahad, but died in Riyadh and, according to his last wishes, was buried in the Jannat al-Baqi Cemetery in Medina.
+His assassination marked the beginning of the sectarian violence in Pakistan.

 Early life and education

-Zaheer was born in 1945 in Sialkot into a deeply religious trading Punjabi family of the Sethi clan and was formally educated in Ahl-e-Hadith establishments in Gujranwala and Faisalabad before earning Masters in Arabic, Islamic studies, Urdu, and Persian at the University of the Punjab and further continuing his studies in Islamic law at the University of Madinah under many scholars.
+Zaheer was born in 1945 in Sialkot into a deeply religious trading Punjabi family of the Khatri community (Sethi clan) and was formally educated in Ahl-i Hadith establishments in Gujranwala and Faisalabad, before earning Masters in Urdu and Persian at the University of the Punjab, and further continuing his studies in Islamic law at the Islamic University of Madinah (1963–1968) under several prominent scholars, including Sheikh al-Albani and Sheikh Ibn Baz.
+He was the first Pakistani student at University of Madinah, graduating in 1968, and built long lasting relations with the Saudi scholars and publishers.
+He subsequently also earned MAs in Arabic, Islamic studies, History and Philosophy from the University of Punjab as well as received an LLB from the University of Karachi.

 Political career

-Tehreek-e-Istiqlal

-In 1972, Ehsan Elahi Zaheer joined the political party Tehreek-e-Istiqlal.
-After Ehsan Elahi joined the party, it became the second most popular party of Pakistan.
-Ehsan left the party in 1978.

 Jamiat Ahle Hadith

 In March 1986, Zaheer founded his political party Jamiat Ahle Hadith.
-Zaheer used to criticize Zia-ul-Haq.
+Zaheer was a strong critic of the military dictatorship of Zia-ul-Haq.
 After Zaheer was assassinated, the party was led by his son Ibtisam Elahi Zaheer.
+He was also the editor of monthly Tarjuman Ahl al-Hadith, and the khatib of Masjid Ahl al-Hadith in Lahore.

 Assassination

-On 23 March 1987, while Zaheer was giving a speech in Lahore, a bomb which had been planted in the flowers on the stage exploded, severely injuring him.
+On 23 March 1987, while Zaheer was addressing a public meeting of Jamiat Ahle Hadith in Lahore, a bomb which had been planted in the flowers on the stage exploded, severely injuring him.
 Upon the request of Saudi Grand Mufti Abd al-Aziz Ibn Baz, Zaheer was transferred to Saudi Arabia for treatment at The National Guard Hospital.
-However, the medics could not save him from his severe wounds.
-His funeral prayer was attended by thousands, including President of Pakistan Zia-ul Haq, ISI chief Akhtar Abdur Rahman, and the Pakistani foreign minister Sahabzada Yaqub Khan.
+However, he died of injuries on 30 March.
+His funeral prayer was led by Ibn Baz at the Prophet's Mosque and attended by thousands, including the Pakistani President Zia-ul Haq, ISI chief Akhtar Abdur Rahman, and the Pakistani Foreign Minister Sahabzada Yaqub Khan.
+He was buried in the Jannat al-Baqi Cemetery.

 Personal life

-Zaheer's father-in-law Hafiz Muhammad Gondalvi (1897–1985) was also a famed Ahl-e-Hadith scholar.
+Zaheer's father-in-law Hafiz Muhammad Gondalvi (1897–1985) was also a known Ahl-i Hadith scholar.

 Zaheer had three sons, themselves involved in Islamic scholarship and activism: Ibtisam Elahi Zaheer, Hisham Elahi Zaheer and Motasim Elahi Zaheer.

 Books

-He mainly wrote in Arabic but his works have been translated into Urdu and many other languages:
+Zaheer wrote fifteen books, mainly in Arabic, although his works have been translated into Urdu and many other languages.
+After 1979, his works were translated and published across South and South-east Asia.